 The Univieristy has licensed drone pilots available for hire starting at $125/hr.
 Requests for pilots should be made two-weeks prior to your intended flight.
 Once you have submitted the form below a pilot will reach out to you to coordinate details and to learn more about your project.
 Please contact the Auxiliary Business Development Office at 801-585-1634 if you have any questions.

 Yes, with proper notification.
-All UAS operations must notify UPD (801-585-COPS (2677)) and Air Med (801-581-2500) 30 minutes prior to flight and request permission to take-off and land on campus using the flight request form below.
+All UAS operations must notify UPD (801-585-COPS (2677)), Air Med (801-581-2500), and Life Flight (801-321-3333) 30 minutes prior to flight and request permission to take-off and land on campus using the flight request form below.
 Pilots using UAS for commercial purposes must be licensed and have a valid certificate of insurance (COI).

 The University has several licensed drone pilots, who we prefer you hire for your project.
 University pilots are available at a rate starting at $125/hour.
 Alternately, if you adhere to the requirements below and submit the request form, permissions for flights may be granted on a case-by-case basis.

 No. Drones are not allowed with-in or around Rice-Eccles Stadium during events per FAA regulation.
 NOTAM 4/3621 restricts the use of aircraft, including drones, within 3 nautical mile radius and 3,000 feet in altitude above events at stadiums with a capacity of more than 30,000 persons.
 Temporary flight restrictions are in place one hour before gates open, during the event, and one hour after the conclusion of the event.

 To request a licensed University pilot, fill out this form.
 University pilots are available for hire at a rate starting at $125./hour.
 All requests must be made a minimum of 48 hours in advance of your desired flight time.
 This request does not guarantee a pilot will be available.